pycontribs/pyrax/docs/pyrax_doc.md

     custom_user_agent = AwesomeApp/1.2
     http_debug = False

-With the above example, pyrax will use the default Rackspace authentication, will use "myusername" with keyring authentication, provision resources in the `ORD` region, and will not output HTTP requests and responses to the console.
-It will also customize the **User-agent** string sent to the API servers on each request by prepending the string "AwesomeApp/1.2" to the standard pyrax User-agent setting, allowing requests from your application to be distinguished from other pyrax applications.
+With the above example, pyrax will:

+* use the default Rackspace authentication
+* use "myusername" as the username for keyring authentication
+* provision resources in the `ORD` region
+* not output HTTP requests and responses to the console
+* customize the **User-agent** string sent to the API servers on each request by prepending the string "AwesomeApp/1.2" to the standard pyrax User-agent setting, allowing requests from your application to be distinguished from other  applications built with pyrax.

 ## Debugging HTTP requests